pattonsgirl/CEG3120/Projects/Project3/README.md

 For this project, you will have two deliverables:

-1. CloudFormation template with modifications for project
+1. CloudFormation template with modifications per project requirements
-2. Documentation (and specified screenshots) for configuring the ADC and hosts post stack creation.
+2. Documentation (and specified screenshots) for configuring the load balancer and hosts in the pool after stack creation.

 ### Provided Resources